 - Bangladesh mourns victims of Dhaka cafe attack

-- Attackers had been acknowledged to police
+- Attackers had been acknowledged to the police

 Related Articles :